Karachi Port Trust (KPT) Shipping Movements Report - UrduPoint

 Karachi Port Trust (KPT) Shipping Movements Report

-Following were the movements of ships at Karachi Port Trust (KPT) during last 24 hours, ending at 0700 hours on Friday
+Following were the Movements of Ships at Karachi Port Trust (KPT) during last 24 hours, ending at 0700 hours

-KARACHI, (UrduPoint / Pakistan Point News - 21st Feb, 2020 ) :Following were the movements of ships at
+KARACHI, (UrduPoint / Pakistan Point News - 27th Feb, 2020 ) :Following were the Movements of Ships at

 Karachi Port Trust (KPT) during last 24 hours, ending at 0700 hours